matusm/Bev.Instruments.EplusE.EExx/README.md

 ## Notes

 Once instantiated, it is not possible to modify the object's `DevicePort`.
-However swaping  instruments on the same port may work.
+However swapping instruments on the same port may work.
 Properties like `InstrumentID` etc. will reflect the actual instrument only when `NeverUseCache` is set to `true`.

 ## Usage